EU Licensed4.8/5

 Oral semaglutide (Rybelsus) is licensed only for type 2 diabetes, not for weight management.

-Injectable semaglutide is available as Ozempic (for diabetes) and Wegovy (for weight management).
-They are not interchangeable.
+Injectable semaglutide comes as Ozempic (for diabetes) and Wegovy (for weight management).
+These products are not interchangeable.

 How to take semaglutide tablets correctly